 Back then, customer service was…well…personal.

 Technology has undoubtedly made it easier for us to get the help we need—and thank goodness for that—but it’s also had the effect of distancing companies from their customers.
 And while I’m not advocating we go back to the days before the telephone, I do think there’s still an opportunity to bring some of the magic of the personal touch back into the customer relationship, even at the contact center level.
+Below you’ll find some tips for how you can rethink your contact center strategy.

-Customer Retention Is Key, But Often Overlooked
+Customer Retention is Key in Your Contact Center Strategy, But Often Overlooked

 Traditionally, contact centers have been regarded as more of a ‘complaints department’—a place to direct irate customers in those unfortunate situations when something goes wrong.